-Approximately 36% and 39% of the Company's accounts and finance receivables at June 30, 2005 and 2004, respectively, were concentrated with two customers.
+Approximately 36% and 39% of the Company's accounts and finance receivables at June 30, 2005 and 2004, respectively, were concentrated with two customers and 40% as of September 30, 2005 was concentrated with two customers.
 Approximately 11 and 13% of the Company's revenues for the year ended June 30, 2005 and 2004, respectively, were concentrated with one customer and 35% was concentrated with two customers (12% with one customer and 23% with another customer) for the year ended June 30, 2003.
+Approximately 32% of the Company's revenues for the three months ended September 30, 2005 were concentrated with two customers.
 The Company's customers are principally located in the United States.